cookiesncream716/helloWorld2/README.md

 Our plugin looks a bit boring so let's give it some style.

-1. Styles can be added after the `build` method by using the `getStyle` method.
+1. Styles can be added by creating a `getStyle` method.
 The `getStyle` method should return a gem [`Style`](https://github.com/Tixit/Gem.js#style-objects) object.
+Note that the `getStyle` method shouldn't be

 2. Items in the style that start with the symbol [$](https://github.com/Tixit/Gem.js#label) allows you to style objects with the label given after the `$` symbol.

-3. Style your plugin any way that you would like.
+3. Style your plugin any way that you like.
 Here, a border is given so an outline of the space can be seen.
 The text for `greeting` will be blue and given a size of 74px.
 The text is also centered.

 ```
 this.getStyle = function(){